Everytime: Commercial performance

 On May 22, 2004, "Everytime" debuted at number 61 on the US Billboard Hot 100, becoming the "Highest Debut" of the week.
 On July 3, 2004, it peaked at number 15 and stayed in the position for four weeks.
-The song also peaked at number four on Billboard's Pop Songs and at number 17 and number 25 on the Hot Dance Club Songs and Adult Pop Songs charts, respectively.
+The song also peaked at number four on Billboard's Pop Songs chart and at number 17 and number 25 on the Hot Dance Club Songs and Adult Pop Songs charts, respectively.
 On November 18, 2004, "Everytime" was certified gold by the Recording Industry Association of America (RIAA) selling 500,000 copies.
 As of July 2010, "Everytime" has sold 469,000 paid digital downloads in the United States.
 In Canada, the song peaked at number two on the Canadian Singles Chart.

 In Australia, "Everytime" debuted at the top of the ARIA Singles Chart on June 28, 2004 – for the week ending date July 4, 2004.
 It received a gold certification by the Australian Recording Industry Association (ARIA) for shipments over 35,000 units.

 In the United Kingdom, "Everytime" debuted at the top of the UK Singles Chart on June 20, 2004 – for the week ending date June 26, 2004 – becoming her second consecutive number one song in Britain from In the Zone, following "Toxic" in March 2004 and her fifth number one overall.
 According to the Official Charts Company, the song has sold 523,000 copies in Britain.

-"Everytime" was also successful elsewhere in Europe, topping the charts in Hungary and Ireland, peaking at number two in France, number three in Sweden and reaching top five positions in Austria, Belgium (Flanders and Wallonia), Czech Republic, Denmark, Germany, Norway, and the Netherlands.
+"Everytime" was also successful elsewhere in Europe, topping the charts in Hungary and Ireland, peaking at number two in France, number three in Sweden and reaching top five positions in Austria, Belgium (Flanders and Wallonia), Czech Republic, Denmark, Germany, Norway, the Netherlands and Poland.